-While Dr. Godin is a specialty ophthalmologist, focusing on the front part of the eye, she will practice as a comprehensive ophthalmologist and will see patients for a variety of eye conditions affecting all parts of the eye.
+While Dr. Godin is a specialty ophthalmologist focusing on the front part of the eye, she practices as a comprehensive ophthalmologist and sees patients for a variety of eye conditions affecting all parts of the eye.

 The following are conditions that a comprehensive ophthalmologist evaluates:

 - Dry eye, blepharitis, meibomian gland dysfunction, ocular rosacea, Sjogren’s disease

 - Eye trauma including corneal abrasion, corneal foreign body, subconjunctival hemorrhage, chemical burn, hyphema (bleeding in the front of the eye), eyelid laceration, open globe injury, etc.

 - Chalazion, stye (also known as hordeolum), ectropion, entropion, trichiasis, dermatochalasis, ptosis, preseptal cellulitis, orbital cellulitis, canaliculitis, dacryocystitis, blepharospasm

 - Conjunctivitis (including bacterial, viral, allergic), episcleritis, scleritis, pinguecula, pterygium, phlyctenulosis

 - Corneal ulcer, herpes simplex keratopathy, herpes zoster/varicella zoster ophthalmicus (shingles affecting the eye), keratoconus, peripheral corneal thinning, corneal dystrophies (including Fuchs endothelial dystrophy), recurrent corneal erosion, filamentary keratopathy, band keratopathy

 - Acute angle closure glaucoma, monitoring of ocular hypertension or open angle glaucoma, pseudoexfoliation glaucoma, pigment dispersion glaucoma